QULab/crowdsourcing-conversation-test/README.md

  "condition_type": one of "noise", "delay", "packet_lost", "echo"

  "burst_ratio": "how close the packet could be (1: random), higher 4, 5 means packet_lost happen in clusters"

+  "burst_ratio_pattern": "random" or "fixed": in case fix, then create the pattern once and apply to all session.
+  In case of random, then the pattern should be generated online.

 ## Contact
 Pavan